-Instead of the standard orange juice mimosas make clementine and lime mimosa with prosecco instead.
+Instead of the standard orange juice mimosas make a clementine and lime prosecco mimosa instead.
 The tartness of the lime and light sweetness of the clementine doesn’t overpower the gently and bubbly beverage and makes for a perfect starter cocktail.

 If you know me you know that I love prosecco.
 As in love love love prosecco ( I know, there are a lot of things I seem to love love love – I just can’t help it).

 When I think of prosecco the first thing that comes to mind is family mornings (slash afternoons).
 Whenever I am home visiting my parents the only proper way to celebrate a Saturday or Sunday is with the popping of prosecco.
 If you ask me it’s really the only appropriate way to bring in the weekend and say farewell to the work week (as least temporarily).

 I love the look and feel of a prosecco flute – the long slender handle with the elongated thin glass itself.
 The glass itself just oozes sophistication.
 While there are tons of different brands to choose from one I’d like to highlight today is Voveti.
 This is a high quality craft prosecco with only 15,000 cases produced annually (so get your hands on it quick)!
 It is a chic and modern Italian prosecco that is right on the crossroads of affordable luxury and classic style.